 When a penny stock is referred to as a “multi-bagger,” it means that the stock has the potential to generate extremely high returns, potentially several times the initial investment.
 However, it is important to note that investing in penny stocks, especially those that are marketed as “multi-baggers” carries a high level of risk and can result in significant losses.

-Are Penny stocks cheap?
+Are Penny Stocks Cheap?

 Stocks under the price of Rs 50 are referred to as Penny stocks and Penny stock is not always the cheapest.